 Volunteer.
 One of the best ways to gain some perspective is to help those less fortunate.
 This can take the form of volunteering a few hours at a local charity or making a longer commitment for a non-profit cause you feel strongly about.
 It‘s amazing how healing it can be to temporarily place the needs of others before our own and it that can mean so much to someone in need.

 These are just a few simple ideas, I hope you’ll find them helpful wherever your year has taken you and here’s wishing you all the best in the next one!

 Our therapists integrate traditional psychology with eastern philosophy when doing psychotherapy with individuals, couples and family’s.
 We strive to create a space where healing occurs with a heart centered and open minded approach.
 We believe the experience of therapy is an emotional journey where healing and change is possible.

 Where We Work

-We work in-person in New York, San Diego, Orlando, and remotely all around the United States.
+We work in-person in New York and remotely in California and Florida.

 Make a Payment